mohamedkhairy23/memorize-social-media/README.md

 - React for frontend
 - Redux and Thunk for state management
 - Material UI for styling
-- Node and ExpressJS for backend
+- NodeJS, ExpressJS, and Mongo database for server side
 - Auth using JSON Web Token
 - Google Auth
 - CRUD methods on posts